 Modern technology becomes one of the attractive technologies which potentially can address problems of agriculture and increased food production.
 However, the decision to adopt modern biotechnology tools, processes and products requires a sustained dialogue between all stakeholders, awareness creation and development of the necessary policy regulatory frameworks.

 The objective of these for a, apart from creating public awareness, is to elicit the views and perceptions of all stakeholders on biotechnology, and also input into the process of developing national biotechnology policy for the country.
-It is hoped that by the completion of the project in 2006, Ghana will be on the threshold of developing a national biotechnology policy which will guide the country’s biotechnology development, application and utilisation.
+It is hoped that by the completion of the project in 2006, Ghana will be on the threshold of developing a national biotechnology policy that will guide the country’s biotechnology development, application, and utilization.

 8. Institutions Supporting Scientific & Industrial Development